yorikvanhavre/FreeCAD-manual/working_with_freecad/preparing_models_for_3d_printing.md

 Below, we will assume that the first two criterias are met, and that by now you are able to produce solid objects with correct dimensions.
 We will now see how to address the third point.

-### Exporting to external slicers
+### Exporting to slicers

 This is the technique most commonly used for 3D printing.
 The 3D object is exported to another program (the slicer) which will generate the G-code from the object, by slicing it into thin layers (hence the name), which will reproduce the movements that the 3D printer will do.
 Since many of those printers are home-built, there are often small differences from one to the other.
 These programs usually offer advanced configuration possibilities that allow to tailor the output exactly for the particularities of your 3D printer.

 Actual 3D printing, however, is a too vast subject for this manual.
 But we will see how to export and use these slicers to check that the output is correct.

-#### Converting objects to meshes
+### Converting objects to meshes

 None of the slicers will, at this date, take directly solid geometry as we produce in FreeCAD.
-So we will need to convert any object we want to 3D print into a [mesh](https://en.wikipedia.org/wiki/Polygon_mesh) firs, that the slicer can use.
+So we will need to convert any object we want to 3D print into a [mesh](https://en.wikipedia.org/wiki/Polygon_mesh) first, that the slicer can open.
 Fortunately, as much as converting a mesh to a solid is a complicated operation, the contrary, converting a solid to a mesh, is very straightforward.
 All we need to be careful about, is that it is now that the degradation we mentioned above will occur.
 We need to check that the degradation stays inside acceptable limits.

 All the mesh handling, in FreeCAD, is done by another specific workbench, the [Mesh Workbench](http://www.freecadweb.org/wiki/index.php?title=Mesh_Module).
 This workbench contains, apart from the most important, the tools that convert between Part and Mesh objects, several utilities meant to analyze and repair meshes.
 Although working with meshes is not the focus of FreeCAD, when working with 3D modeling, you often need to deal with mesh objects, since their use is very widespread among other applications.
 This workbench allows you to handle them fully in FreeCAD.